Carl Gustav Jacob Jacobi: Biography

-In 1827 Jacobi became a professor and in 1829, a tenured professor of mathematics at Königsberg University, and held the chair until 1842.
+In 1826, Jacobi became a private lecturer, in the next year an extraordinary professor, and in finally 1829, a tenured professor of mathematics at Königsberg University, and held the chair until 1842.

 He suffered a breakdown from overwork in 1843.
 He then visited Italy for a few months to regain his health.
-On his return he moved to Berlin, where he lived as a royal pensioner until his death.
+On his return he moved to Berlin, where he lived as a royal pensioner, apart from a very brief interim, until his death.
 During the Revolution of 1848 Jacobi was politically involved and unsuccessfully presented his parliamentary candidature on behalf of a Liberal club.
-This led, after the suppression of the revolution, to his royal grant being cut off – but his fame and reputation were such that it was soon resumed.
-In 1836, he had been elected a foreign member of the Royal Swedish Academy of Sciences.
+This led, after the suppression of the revolution, to his royal grant being cut off – but his fame and reputation were such that it was soon resumed, thanks to the personal intervention of Alexander von Humboldt.

 Jacobi died in 1851 from a smallpox infection.
 His grave is preserved at a cemetery in the Kreuzberg section of Berlin, the Friedhof I der Dreifaltigkeits-Kirchengemeinde (61 Baruther Street).
 His grave is close to that of Johann Encke, the astronomer.
 The crater Jacobi on the Moon is named after him.

+Jacobi's birth name was Jacques Simon, a French-style name (his father was Simon Jacobi).
+Later, his name was Germanized to Carl Gustav Jacob Jacobi and published in its Latinized form as Carolus Gustavus Jacobus Jacobi.
+He is sometimes referred to as C. G. J. Jacobi.